Dental Care Group's Blog :

 Why we don’t like mouthwash: an Armadale dentist reveals all!

 It sounds too good to be true, doesn’t it?
-Here’s something you mightn’t have known: in many cases, it is too good to be true!
+Here’s something you mightn’t have known: it is too good to be true in many cases!

-You might be surprised to find out that mouthwash actually comes with several harmful risks if you include it as part of your dental hygiene routine.
+You might be surprised to learn that mouthwash actually has several harmful risks if you use it as part of your dental hygiene routine.

 How does antibacterial mouthwash work?

-That’s because antibacterial mouthwash contains alcohol – usually ethanol – which features inherent antibacterial qualities.
+That’s because antibacterial mouthwash contains alcohol – usually ethanol – with inherent antibacterial qualities.

 Through a process known as protein denaturation, alcohol breaks down the protective membrane that surrounds bacteria.

 Without the membrane, the bacteria are exposed.
-In particular, the core components that make it up cease to function, causing bacteria to die away.
+The core components that make it up cease to function, causing bacteria to die away.

 But why is that a problem?